kaanmetep/cine-time-app/README.md

 ### Focused React and Tailwind Skill Advancement in this Project's Development

-React: How to create side effects in a correct way (useEffect Hook), a component's lifecycle(mount,re-render,unmount), how to prevent unnecessary resource consumption with using AbortController API, how to handle prop drilling with Component Composition, how to use state with a callback-lazy initial state- for usage of localStorage, how and why to use useRef hook, how and why to create custom hooks
+-React: How to create side effects in a correct way (useEffect Hook), a component's lifecycle(mount,re-render,unmount), how to prevent unnecessary resource consumption with using AbortController API, how to handle prop drilling with Component Composition, how to use state with a callback-lazy initial state- for usage of localStorage, how and why to use useRef hook, how and why to create custom hooks.

-Tailwind: How to do basic styling, how to design responsive web apps, how to create a layout.
+-Tailwind: How to do basic styling, how to design responsive web apps, how to create a layout.

 ## Used API